 Stock reduction is an important part of the operations of the store, and refers to the process of deploying new stock on shelves and registering that stock as available to customers in the store systems.
-This task is targeted for completion at 8 am every day, and this forms the primary KPI for that department.
-While this time was achieved on the morning the researcher accompanied stock control (beginning at 5 am), it was commented that it is usually 'an impossible task'.
+This task is targeted for completion at 8am every day.
+While this time was achieved on the morning the researcher accompanied stock control (beginning at 5am), it was commented that it is usually "an impossible task".
 This is particularly true at times of high volume.
 This is largely a product of another bullwhip effect, where data errors that inform delivery from the warehouse impact on operations in store.
 In addition, connectivity issues for PDAs - a function of bandwidth and coverage issues in store - create delays in data processing and retrieval also affect this task.
 There are over 10,000 lines in store at any time, so this is a data and task intensive role.
 Prices are downloaded weekly from the central office, and this system provides labels that must be printed and then verified through the use of the PDA handset.
 This is used to create Shelf Edge Labels (SELs) which are critical for stock check and online order fulfilment.
 Changeover is the most intensive part of the role; a huge job, involving label production for legal sales of both store reductions and increases in price for goods coming off promotion.
-This must be done by 7 am on the day of sales.
-The night crew has two people dedicated to this task, but the main means of communication between the night and day shifts is a communications book and a weekly meeting at 7 am on a Tuesday.
+This must be done by 7am on the day of sales.
+The night crew has 2 people dedicated to this, but the main way of communication between the night and day shifts is a communications book and a weekly meeting at 7am on a Tuesday.
 Again, this is an example of highly controlled, formal work incorporating loosely disciplined regimes of governance that are ill suited to the task resulting in data errors that effect formal execution.

-Equipment issues are also seen in the front-end operation, where the processes of working on checkout terminals were described as: monotonous, automated, datadriven, repetitive and characterised by a rigidity of movement, function and action.
+Equipment issues are also seen in the front-end operation, where the processes of working on checkout terminals were described as: monotonous, automated, data-driven, repetitive and characterised by a rigidity of movement, function and action.
 The haptic interface is identical across terminals rather than being optimally configured for each worker.
 The electrical department shares the systems overload issue; it has three web-portal based records systems, all accessible through an antiquated desktop PC with no Wi-Fi connection.
 If there is no internet connection available, there is no electrical retail.
 All systems are web based, and interruptions in connectivity are frequent and problematic.
 Getting service back involves unplugging and resetting, as there no technical assistance available.
 The data-intensive environment itself stands in contrast to the equipment and practices of interfacing and using data in the store.